Responding to the Sustainability Imperative

 Below is a sample of some of the initiatives that government and non-government entities are implementing to improve the sustainability of their operations:

-• Mandating reductions in Scope 1 and 2 emissions and exploring ways to reduce Scope 3 emissions (which impacts both their supply chain and downstream customers)
+emissions and exploring ways to reduce Scope 3 emissions (which impacts both their

-• Setting local content / employment targets
+production and construction, community disruption etc. - Setting local content / employment

-• Setting Indigenous employment targets
+targets - Setting Indigenous employment

-• Improving gender equality
+targets - Improving gender equality

-• Improving safety culture, systems and reporting
+- Improving safety culture, systems and

-• Increased community engagement.
+reporting - Increased community engagement.

 In Mainsheet’s experience, many service and product suppliers to government bodies and large corporates are grappling with how to respond and assist their customers achieve their desired sustainability outcomes.
 Clients are increasingly asking more of their suppliers at both the tender stage and during contract terms.